alliancecan/driconnect/driconnect/content/location.en.md

 This hotel is in the heart of Halifax, next to the famed Citadel Hill and the vibrant and historical downtown.
 The nightly rate is 229$.

 Location:
 1583 Brunswick St. Halifax, NS B3J 3P5
 1.800.565.1263

 Click here to book your stay [link].

 **Prince George Hotel**

 Less than two minutes from the Halifax Convention Centre, The Prince George is a boutique-style hotel with great charm.
 The nightly rate is 249$.

 Location:
 1725 Market St. Halifax, NS B3J 3N9
 1.800.565.1567

 Click here to book your stay [link].

+Should the blocks above sell out, please find additional accommodation recommendations close to the Halifax Convention Centre:
+* Sutton Place Hotel Halifax
+  New hotel in the Nova Centre, the same building as the Halifax Convention Centre
+* The Lord Nelson
+  Though the Lord Nelson is a further walk from the Convention Centre, it is in a wonderful location next to the Halifax Public Gardens and Citadel Hill
+* Barrington Hotel
+  In a very central location close to the Convention Centre
+* Halifax Marriott Harbourfront Hotel
+  Located on the Halifax waterfront and beside the historic Lower Deck pub